aws/amazon-sagemaker-examples/README.md

 - [Bring Your Own R Algorithm](advanced_functionality/r_bring_your_own) shows how to bring your own algorithm container to Amazon SageMaker using the R language.
 - [Installing the R Kernel](advanced_functionality/install_r_kernel) shows how to install the R kernel into an Amazon SageMaker Notebook Instance.
 - [Bring Your Own scikit Algorithm](advanced_functionality/scikit_bring_your_own) provides a detailed walkthrough on how to package a scikit learn algorithm for training and production-ready hosting.
-- [Bring Your Own MXNet Model](advanced_functionality/mxnet_mnist_byom) shows how to bring a model trained anywhere using MXNet into Amazon SageMaker
+- [Bring Your Own MXNet Model](advanced_functionality/mxnet_mnist_byom) shows how to bring a model trained anywhere using MXNet into Amazon SageMaker.
-- [Bring Your Own TensorFlow Model](advanced_functionality/tensorflow_iris_byom) shows how to bring a model trained anywhere using TensorFlow into Amazon SageMake
+- [Bring Your Own TensorFlow Model](advanced_functionality/tensorflow_iris_byom) shows how to bring a model trained anywhere using TensorFlow into Amazon SageMaker.

 ### Amazon SageMaker Pre-Built Deep Learning Framework Containers and the Python SDK